 Important Notice: Launch CR619 is currently unavailable.
-It’s highly recommended that you take Autel MaxiLink ML619 for your car diagnostics
+We highly recommend that you take the Autel MaxiLink ML619 for your car diagnostics.

 The Launch CR619 is one of the most popular products in Launch Tech’s Creader series of scanners.
 Most buyers who have used it have nothing but positive feedback.

-Be that as it may, I’ve come to learn that different people can have differing experiences with OBD scanners.
+Be that as it may, I’ve come to learn that different people can have different experiences with OBD scanners.
 That’s why I had to test the Launch Creader CR619 for myself to find out if it’s worth the buzz.
-Here’s my review; and I hope it helps you to decide whether this OBD2 scanner is suitable for your needs.
+Here’s my review, and I hope it helps you decide whether this OBD2 scanner is suitable for your needs.

 Overview of the Launch CR619

-First available on the market in 2017, the Launch CR619 is a fairly new OBD2 scanner.
-It’s delivered as a full package that contains the scanner itself, the scanner’s protective case, an OBD2 connector cable, a USB cable, a carry bag, a quick start guide and a comprehensive user manual.
+First available on the market in 2017, the Launch CR619 is a relatively new OBD2 scanner.
+It comes as a full package that contains the scanner itself, the scanner’s protective case, an OBD2 connector cable, a USB cable, a carry bag, a quick start guide, and a comprehensive user manual.

-The quick start guide has three languages (English, Spanish and French) while the user manual has seven (English, Spanish, French, German, Russian, Japanese and Portuguese).
-My guess is that LAUNCH wanted the Launch Creader CR619 to be a scanner that can be used all over the world.
+The quick start guide has three languages (English, Spanish, and French), while the user manual has seven (English, Spanish, French, German, Russian, Japanese, and Portuguese).
+I guess LAUNCH wanted the Launch Creader CR619 to be a scanner that can be used anywhere in the world.

-A large part of the scanner is made of textured plastic, save for the screen and its bezel which are both smooth.
+A large part of the scanner is made of textured plastic, save for the screen and its bezel, which are both smooth.
 All the sides and the back are covered with a rubber sleeve.
-Of course the sleeve is meant to absorb most, if not all, the shock in case the device falls or takes a knock.
+Of course, the sleeve is meant to absorb most, if not all, the shock if the device falls or takes a knock.

 Speaking of which, be sure to update the software as soon as you receive your Launch CR619.
 You don’t want to start using it without incorporating all the latest features and functions, especially in vehicle compatibility.

-Overall, the Launch Creader CR619 looks sleeks and easy to use.
+Overall, the Launch Creader CR619 looks sleek and easy to use.
 It has 10 buttons only, 4 of which are navigation buttons.
-On the right side of navigation buttons is an ‘OK’ button for making a selection while the left side has an ‘EXIT’ button.
+On the right side of navigation buttons is an ‘OK’ button for making a selection, while the left side has an ‘EXIT’ button.

-Just above those six buttons is a set of 4 hotkeys (shortcuts) labelled “DTC”, “ER”, “I/M” and “?”.
-“DTC” takes you straight to diagnostic trouble codes while “ER” is for erasing the codes.
+Just above those six buttons is a set of 4 hotkeys (shortcuts) labeled “DTC,” “E.R.,” “I/M,” and “?”.
+“DTC” takes you straight to diagnostic trouble codes, while “E.R.” is for erasing the codes.
 The “I/M” key is for checking I/M readiness while the “?” button takes you to the help menu.

-There are 4 items on the main menu, namely Diagnose, Record Mo (Record Mode), Settings and Help.
-The most important item is undoubtedly “Diagnose”.
-Now, when you open that one you get two sub menus named “OBDII/EOBD” and “Scan”.
+There are 4 items on the main menu: Diagnose, Record Mo (Record Mode), Settings, and Help.
+The most important item is undoubtedly “Diagnose.”
+Now, when you open that one, you get two sub-menus named “OBDII/EOBD” and “Scan.”

-With the Launch CR619 you can read and erase current and pending trouble codes from the engine, ABS and SRS.
-It follows that you can use it to reset the MIL as well as ABS and SRS warning lights.
+With the Launch CR619, you can read and erase current and pending trouble codes from the engine, ABS and SRS.
+It follows that you can use it to reset the MIL, ABS, and SRS warning lights.
 And you get a brief description of each code to help you understand the problem better.

-In addition to trouble codes, the Launch Creader CR619 provides a fairly wide range of data.
-You can view real-time dynamic data from the powertrain, including RPM, engine temp, air flow rates, vehicle speed and so much more.
+In addition to trouble codes, the Launch Creader CR619 provides a relatively wide range of data.
+You can view real-time dynamic data from the powertrain, including RPM, engine temp, airflow rates, vehicle speed, and so much more.